-It’s amazing what happens when we plant seeds of loving kindness?
-For the detailed tradition idea, go here.
+You will love when you see what happens when we plant seeds of loving kindness?
+Click over to see the end results and read about the detailed tradition idea, go here.

 For a character building tradition twist to the jelly bean garden, read about The Joy Filled Jelly Beans to Lollipop Garden Cake.

 The night before Easter, plant the joy filled jelly beans on top of the Garden Cake.
 These are jelly beans that the children have been receiving all week, each time they chose to show acts of service or kindness to others.

 Once the children are asleep, replace the jelly beans with lollipops and enjoy the children’s reactions at just what can happen when we sow seeds of kindness in other people’s lives – it flourishes.